jshleap/CristescuLab_misc/Tutorials/NGS_QC/README.md

 7. **%GC**: Percentage of GC content

 ### Encoding
 Encoding is the way the quality of the bases are written.
 There are many encodings, but the most popular are Sanger, Solexa, Ilumina 1.3+, Illumina 1.5+, and illumina 1.8+.
+In summary, is a character that represents the confidence you have in a given base call.
 ![Phred Score encodings descriptions, from https://en.wikipedia.org/wiki/FASTQ_format#Encoding](https://github.com/jshleap/CristescuLab_misc/raw/master/Tutorials/NGS_QC/images/fastq_phread-base.png)
 For more information check https://en.wikipedia.org/wiki/FASTQ_format#Encoding

+I am not going to enter the rest of the bas
 ## Switch to another file

 All your files are listed in the file explorer.
 You can switch from one to another by clicking a file in the list.